What to expect after the arrival of your new dog or puppy

 Learn about our rehomed dogs who have found their forever homes.

-Guide dog being groomed with its head resting on a table.
+A guide dog being groomed with their head resting on a table.

 Read our tips and advice on grooming your dog.